harangp/maxmind-oracle/README.md

 This means, we'll have to generate only one index on the `masked_network` field, and we are good to go.
 Using this technique, instead of lengthy scans, we have 32 index-based direct id lookups, which the database can further parallelize during execution.

 If you try this method, you'll get a nearly optimal solution on the latest Oracle releases.
 My experience is that if you try to use this approach with small dataset (partial import), the db tries to outsmart you by doing full-table scans, since it needs to fetch the data for the `significant_bits` column, and ora doesn't like that.
-The optimal approach is to include the `significant_bits` field to the index, and then it can be used for sorting.
+The optimal approach is to **include the `significant_bits` field to the index**, and then it can be used for sorting.

 ## Contribution, discussion, etc